LiaScript/docs/README.md

 everyone to create, share, adapt, translate or correct online courses without the need of being a web-developer.
 We believe that a language-based approach, instead of a tooling-centered one, provides more flexibility, freedom of creativity, and sustainability.
-Therefor we tried to develop a simplistic syntax that extends the static Markdown with quizzes, animations, spoken text, automated visualization [ASCII-art](https://en.wikipedia.org/wiki/ASCII_art) and much more.
+Therefore we tried to develop a simplistic syntax that extends the static Markdown with quizzes, animations, spoken text, automated visualization [ASCII-art](https://en.wikipedia.org/wiki/ASCII_art) and much more.
 Everything has been woven around Markdown, so that the content can